nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-14-object-detection-2.md

 {% endhighlight %}

+Let's go ahead and build and run the container.

+{% highlight bash %}
+(cv) martianspeaks@KS-MSI:~/tensorflow-master/licence-plate-docker$ sudo docker build -t tensorflow .

+(cv) martianspeaks@KS-MSI:~/tensorflow-master/licence-plate-docker$ sudo docker run --rm -it -p 5000:5000 tensorflow

+{% endhighlight %}

-For an explanation of the respective commands used, take a look at the Docker documentation.
+For an explanation of the respective commands used, take a look at the Docker [documentation](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

 Next, go ahead and create your own repository on GitHub.
 Upload the Dockerfile as well as the required files to the repo.
 Next, create an account on Render, and link the repo.
 Everything should be up and running!
 Given below is a screenshot of our page!